 This flag is set on the occurrence of an NVME, LOCKE or PROGE error.
-This bit can be cleared by writing a '1' to its bit location.

 Value Description 0 No errors have been received since the last clear.
 1 At least one error has occurred since the last clear.

 Bit 0 - READY NVM Ready